Early Middle Ages: Transmission of learning

-With the end of the Western Roman Empire and with urban centres in decline, literacy and learning decreased in the West.
-This continued a pattern that had been underway since the 3rd century.
-Much learning under the Roman Empire was in Greek, and with the re-emergence of the wall between east and west, little eastern learning continued in the west.
-Much of the Greek literary corpus remained in Greek, and few in the west could speak or read Greek.
-Due to the demographic displacement that accompanied the end of the western Roman Empire, by this point most western Europeans were descendants of non-literate barbarians rather than literate Romans.
-In this sense, education was not lost so much as it had yet to be acquired.

-Education did ultimately continue, and was centred in the monasteries and cathedrals.
-A "Renaissance" of classical education would appear in the Carolingian Empire in the 8th century.
+With the fall of the Western Roman Empire and with urban centres in decline, literacy and learning decreased in the West.
+De-urbanization reduced the scope of education, and by the 6th century teaching and learning moved to monastic and cathedral schools, with the study of biblical texts at the centre of education.
+The education of the laity continued with little interruption in Italy, Spain, and the southern part of Gaul, where Roman influences lasted longer.
+In the 7th century, however, learning expanded in Ireland and the Celtic lands, where Latin was a foreign language and Latin texts were eagerly studied and taught.
+The Carolingian Renaissance of classical education appeared in the Carolingian Empire in the 8th century.

 In the Eastern Roman Empire (Byzantium), learning (in the sense of formal education involving literature) was maintained at a higher level than in the West.
 The classical education system, which would persist for hundreds of years, emphasized grammar, Latin, Greek, and rhetoric.
 Pupils read and reread classic works and wrote essays imitating their style.
 By the 4th century, this education system was Christianized.
 In De Doctrina Christiana (started 396, completed 426), Augustine explained how classical education fits into the Christian worldview: Christianity is a religion of the book, so Christians must be literate.
 Tertullian was more skeptical of the value of classical learning, asking "What indeed has Athens to do with Jerusalem?"

-De-urbanization reduced the scope of education, and by the 6th century teaching and learning moved to monastic and cathedral schools, with the study of biblical texts at the centre of education.
-Education of the laity continued with little interruption in Italy, Spain, and the southern part of Gaul, where Roman influences were more long-lasting.
-In the 7th century, however, learning expanded in Ireland and the Celtic lands, where Latin was a foreign language and Latin texts were eagerly studied and taught.